 Agreeable Gray is currently the most popular Sherwin Williams paint color – and for good reason!
 It is the perfect greige, a mix of gray and beige, with just enough warmth to ensure it will work in every room of your home.
-It’s one of those rare unicorn colors whose undertones don’t seem to change much during the day or the type of light it gets, making it the perfect choice for a whole house color scheme.

 What Color is Agreeable Gray?

 As the name implies, it is a shade of gray.
 But if you’ve been reading this blog for any length of time, you’ll already know that all gray paint colors have undertones.
 So there’s no such thing as “just gray’.
 And Agreeable Gray is no exception.
 In fact, Sherwin Williams Agreeable Gray is technically a “greige”, meaning it is a mixture of gray and beige, with the beige being more predominant than in other “warm” grays like Repose Gray, for instance.